Anne Lyon, Countess of Kinghorne: Fair Mistress Anne Murray

 Anne Murray was said to be the mistress of King James VI.
-This identification comes from two poems written by the king, given titles "A Dreame on his Mistres My Ladie Glammis" and "A Complaint on his Mistressis Absence from Court".
+This identification comes from the letters of Roger Aston and John Carey and two poems written by the king, or composed in a similar manner to his verse, given the titles (in some manuscripts) "A Dreame on his Mistris My Ladie Glammis" and "A Complaint on his Mistres absence from Court".
 Her husband's aristocratic title was "Lord Glamis".

-The "Complaint" poem compares her absence from court to a garland missing its flower, and a button or a jewel, a "chatton" missing its gemstone (lines 50-51);The court as garland lacks the cheefest floureThe court a chatton toome that lacks her stone(modernised)The court is a garland missing her chiefest flowerThe court is an empty button that lacks her gemstone.
+The "Complaint" poem (first line: Whill as a statelie fleeting castell faire) compares her absence from court to a garland missing its flower, and a button or a jewel, a "chatton" missing its gemstone (lines 50-51);The court as garland lacks the cheefest floureThe court a chatton toome that lacks her stone(modernised)The court is a garland missing her chiefest flowerThe court is an empty button that lacks her gemstone.

 Her absence, perhaps due to the forthcoming marriage, will transform the court to Hades, a kind of hell; "Since by thy absence heaven in hell is changed: And we as Divells in Plutoes court are ranged" (lines 41-2).

-The "Dream" poem includes the imagery of gifts of an empty gold locket, a "tablet" and an amethyst.
+The "Dream" poem (first line: Whill as the silent shaddie night) includes the imagery of gifts of an empty gold locket (a "tablet") and an amethyst.
 In the dream, the amethyst with its traditional healing powers will encourage the king's unswerving devotion.
-The locket is the "chasteness", the chastity of the king's mistress, and her wandering thoughts are like the trails of enamel on the case.
+The locket is the "chasteness", the chastity of the king's mistress, and her wandering thoughts are like the trails of decorative enamel on the case – in the Scots language "traling scores of amelinge blaks".
 On one leaf of the case there is a picture of a naked man sheltered from the sun in a green forest.
 This image represents the pleasure his mistress's singing voice brings the court.
 The other leaf shows the sun amidst the stars, as his mistress is the first among the ladies of the court.
 Inside the locket there is an image of cupid with his bow, but as yet, no picture of the king's mistress.
 By these two dream tokens the king imagines their love is knit together until cut by the fate "Atrope", Atropos.

 A letter from John Carey, son of Henry Carey, governor of Berwick-upon-Tweed to Cecil, 10 May 1595, discussing her marriage calls her "fayre Mistris Ann Murray the Kinges Mistris".
-Carey's letter shows that Anne Murray was known as the king's mistress in London, and perhaps the poem "A Dreame on his Mistres" had circulated in manuscript at the English court.
+In the same month, Roger Aston also called her the king's mistress in a letter to James Hudson.